rakuten-rex/react-component-starter-kit/README.md

 ## How it was built

-1. Build tool: webpack 4
+1. webpack 4 (static module bundler)
-1. Codebase: Fork of Bootstrap project + ReX custom styles
+1. HTML5
-1. Css engine: Sass
+1. CSS3 & Sass (Normalize.css + Fork of Bootstrap project + ReX custom styles)
-1. JavaScript component: React
+1. JavaScript ES6 Modules & Components based on React

 # How to install